ShashaAde/Domain-Network-Project/README.md

   ![Screenshot 2024-11-24 184844](https://github.com/user-attachments/assets/e6286fe6-8f3e-464b-bd97-924b89b24951)

-  When trying to change the password with anything lower than 12 chracters, this is the message that was shown.
+  When trying to change the password with anything lower than 12 characters, this is the message that was shown.

   ### Created a group policy through software restriction policies in the security settings to restrict all users in the domain form opening Internet Explorer.

   ![Screenshot 2024-11-24 190142](https://github.com/user-attachments/assets/47b45f40-6537-467b-a821-318c7efcb3e4)

-  Created a new policy for my domain controller from the Group Policy Managment in the Tools tab.
+  Created a new policy for my domain controller from the Group Policy Management in the Tools tab.
   - This policy is will be applied to all users in the domain.

   ![Screenshot 2024-11-24 190614](https://github.com/user-attachments/assets/22f2a892-2aaf-4bc4-83e3-e797b7f64983)

-  Enabled a policy to disable Microsoft Store under the Group Policy Manager Editor with the path of: Computer configuration > policies > administrative templates > windows       componets > Internet         Explorer.
+  Enabled a policy to disable Microsoft Store under the Group Policy Manager Editor with the path of: Computer configuration > policies > administrative templates > windows components  > Internet Explorer.

   ![Screenshot 2024-11-24 193814](https://github.com/user-attachments/assets/7f24f933-bb2d-4072-a12c-906522e82cc5)